 Article I – Name

-This organization shall be known as the Independent California College and University Council on the Education of Teachers (ICCUCET).
-ICCUCET is an affiliate of the California Council on Teacher Education (CCTE).
+This organization shall be known as the Association of Independent California Colleges and Universities, Education.
+AICCU-ED is an affiliate of the California Council on Teacher Education (CCTE).

 Article II – Purpose

 The purpose of this organization is to support non-profit Independent California colleges and universities committed to preparing teachers, administrators, counselors, and other educators working in P-12 educational settings.

 - To assist teacher educators in becoming more effective within the profession;